Read our frequently asked questions below to find out more about eligibility, where to teach, certificates, CPD and expenses.

 Yes.
 You can teach as many courses as you have time for, as long as you meet the eligibility requirements.
 You can apply for multiple courses at once, or you can start with one course and apply again at a later time for any further courses.

 Ideally, you’ll teach at least once a year in order to stay up-to-date with the course.
 At a minimum, you must teach every two years to maintain your faculty status.
 If you teach on different courses (e.g. BSS and SSS), you need to teach at least once every two years on each course.
 Please consider the length of the course before committing – if you want to teach on CSES, for example, you need to be available for all three days of the course.

 If you want to teach more than once a year, there are plenty of opportunities.
 Look out for our invitations!

 Where can I teach?

 It depends on the course.
-Most courses run at RCS Partner centres in Manchester and London, and many are run across the UK at regional centres.
+Most courses run at RCS and many are run across the UK at regional centres.
+Cadaveric courses are held in Brighton.
 We also have international centres in such diverse places as Malaysia and Norway.
 Smaller courses have limited availability, but if you’re keen, we’ll find space for you.

 I’m based in the UK – how can I teach overseas?